 Do not touch the toffee before it is set, as it will be hot and sticky.
 It will instantly adhere to your skin and can cause serious severe burns.

-In a large saucepan (use a larger saucepan than you think you need, the mixture bubbles up very quickly and you will need the extra room) add the sugar, corn syrup, and water.
+- In a large saucepan (use a larger saucepan than you think you need, the mixture bubbles up very quickly and you will need the extra room) add the sugar, corn syrup, and water.
 Stir it together and place it over medium/high heat.
+Stir the mixture until the sugar dissolves and it just starts to bubble.
+When the mixture starts to bubble, stop stirring and insert a candy thermometer.
+Let the mixture boil until it reaches 300°F on the candy thermometer.

-After it has reached 300°F, remove the candy thermometer and remove the sugar mixture from the heat, transfer the pot to a large flat surface (put down a wooden cutting board or a large trivet on the surface as the pot will still be burning hot) in an area that is close to the lined baking dish.
+- After it has reached 300°F, remove the candy thermometer and remove the sugar mixture from the heat, transfer the pot to a large flat surface (put down a wooden cutting board or a large trivet on the surface as the pot will still be burning hot) in an area that is close to the lined baking dish.
+(If the sugar mixture bubbles over during the chemical reaction, it is A LOT easier to clean it off of a counter after it has hardened than the stove)

+- Add the vanilla extract, and using a whisk, stir vigorously for 5 seconds.
+The mixture will bubble rapidly during this time.
 Immediately after the vanilla is incorporated, sprinkle the sifted soda/cream of tartar mixture over top and whisk vigorously again for 5-10 seconds.
-The mixture will start to expand and bubble VERY QUICKLY during this step.
+The mixture will start to expand and bubble very quickly during this step.

-Immediately pour the mixture into the prepared pan.
+- Immediately pour the mixture into the prepared pan.
 Do not touch or move the pan after the toffee mixture has been poured in, touching or moving it risks deflating the bubbles created in the mixture.
 You will notice that the mixture continues to expand for a couple of minutes until it is puffy.
 Remember to not touch it until it has cooled completely.

 Let the sponge toffee rest for at least 2 hours until it is fully cooled and set.
 The sponge toffee is fully set when it is firm and you can knock on it gently and it sounds hollow.

-After the sponge toffee is set, melt the chocolate in a small microwave safe container, stirring after every 30 seconds until it is fully melted.
+- After the sponge toffee has set, melt the chocolate in a small microwave-safe container, stirring every 30 seconds until it is fully melted.
+Pour the melted chocolate over the top of the sponge toffee and use a spatula to spread it out.

-After the chocolate has set, remove the sponge toffee from the pan and peel off the parchment paper.
+- After the chocolate has set, remove the sponge toffee from the pan and peel off the parchment paper.

 Easy *Magic* Clean Up